-Each assessed module is based on 100 notional learning hours, comprising 25 class contact hours with a further 75 hours of private study to consolidate learning and to carry our assessments.
+Each assessed module is based on 100 notional learning hours, comprising 20 class contact hours with a further 80 hours of private study to consolidate learning and to carry our assessments.

 The majority of the course modules will be taught as a series of lectures within 1 or 2 week blocks within in first 3 terms of the 4 term framework.
-The integrating Research Methods course will be taught in term 3.
-The international study tour is also planned for term 3 (yet to be confirmed).
+The Evidence-Based Management course will be taught in term 3.
+An international study tour is usually planned for term 2 or term 3 (subject to annual confirmation).
 The individual thesis project is undertaken during terms 3 and 4.
 Please note there may be some variation to module dates due to the scheduling of timetables across a number of academic programmes.